pretix/pretixscan-ios/README.md

 - Configurable and ConfiguredNavigationController: If a UIViewController is marked as implementing the Configurable protocol it will automatially get assigned a ConfigStore when it gets pushed.
 - AppCoordinator: One Class, ValidateTicketViewController, is implementing the appcoordinator protocol.
 Classes that are marked as appCoordinatorReceiver will get their appcoordinator property set.
 Use AppCoordinator for anything that needs to be a singleton

+## Storyboards
+- The app uses storbyboards and segues for navigation.
+Segue identifiers are in Segues.swift

+## ScannerViewController
+- subclass and override the found() method
+- set shouldScan to true

 ----
 Everything above the line is decided and implemented, everything below is a draft.